-Respondents consulted many agencies for support during the pandemic.
-Among the most utilized were Board of Health, Local Banks or Lenders, the Department of Unemployment, local liaisons with the Small Business Administration (SBA), and 1Berkshire.
-The top two types of assistance most helpful to our region's primary industries were help securing PPP loan forgiveness, and assistance with the use of social media.
-A smaller number also said they benefitted from help revising financial plans and accessing low-interest loans.
-The most helpful assistance across all industries is shown in Figure 13.
+Respondents consulted various agencies for support during the pandemic.
+Among the most used were Boards of Health, local banks or lenders, the Department of Unemployment Assistance, local Small Business Administration (SBA) liaisons, and 1Berkshire.
+The top two forms of assistance primary industry representatives found most helpful were securing PPP loan forgiveness, and assistance with the use of social media.
+A smaller number also benefitted from help revising financial plans and accessing low-interest loans.
+Figure 13 shows the most helpful assistance across all industries.